 Bones has been created as a vehicle for rapper Snoop Dogg.
 Although he has been toplined, Snoop Dogg’s appearances are confined to flashback and the last quarter of the film and most of the show belongs to the young leads.
 Snoop Dogg has been decked out as a pimp in a truly outlandish costume that future psychotronic generations are going to find of great fascination.
 He comes across as an okay performer and when Ernest Dickerson finally allows him to emerge into the present-day at the end he develop an effective presence, although one tends to feel this is more due to Dickerson’s framing him in stylish shots than any real acting ability.
 (Snoop Dogg later tried to play horror host in Snoop Dogg’s Hood of Horror (2006) with disastrous results).

 There are some undeniably effective set-pieces – a scene where a victim dreams and the walls around him become filled with the tar-covered souls of the undead reaching out to him; or of Bianca Lawson’s dream of a ghostly figure molesting her under the blankets that turns into a vision of her slowly drowning in a bed of blood – a scene reminiscent of a similar love-making scene in Angel Heart (1987); and the wonderfully sardonic image of Snoop Dogg prowling the streets carrying the still-talking severed heads of his victims.
 Alterian Studio create some striking and novel makeup effects – a Hellraiser (1987)-esque fleshly resurrection sequence; bleeding pool tables; a talking dog vomiting up rains of maggots.

-The screenplay comes from Adam Simon, himself a genre director with the fascinatingly weird Brain Dead/Paranoia (1990) and Carnosaur (1993), as well as the horror documentary The American Nightmare (2000) and the script for The Haunting in Connecticut (2009), as well as created/produced the tv series Salem (2014-7) and produced the alien invasion film Captive State (2019).
+The screenplay comes from Adam Simon, himself a genre director with the fascinatingly weird Brain Dead/Paranoia (1990) and Carnosaur (1993), as well as the horror documentary The American Nightmare (2000) and the scripts for The Haunting in Connecticut (2009) and Books of Blood (2020), as well as created/produced the tv series Salem (2014-7) and produced the alien invasion film Captive State (2019).
 Co-writer Tim Metcalfe is best known for creating Revenge of the Nerds (1984) and writing other genre scripts like Fright Night Part 2 (1989), Kalifornia (1993) and The Haunting in Connecticut (2009).